elegantweb/laravel-transactional-events/README.md

 Most of the time, we don't want to remove the post because of failed notifications!

-**Situation 2:** Lets consider that the `PostCreated` event dispatched successfully without any error. but because of some database or application problem, we got an error when we tried to create a category for our post (How unlucky we are!!! 😩), in this case, the transaction will be fail and the post will be removed from database.
+**Situation 2:** Lets consider that the `PostCreated` event dispatched successfully without any error. but because of some database or application problem, we got an error when we tried to create a category for our post (How unlucky we are!!! 😩), in this case, the transaction will fail and the post will be removed from database.
 So far so good, but guess what?! we have already sent a notification inside the `PostCreated` event for the post that no longer exists! 😱

 **Solution:** The workaround here is to make the event to dispatch after the transaction commitment.